 On Internet websites which invite users to post comments, links, images, videos and just about any form of user input, moderation is a big concern.
-Content moderation is the method the site provider or webmaster chooses to sort contributions which are irrelevant, obscene, illegal or insulting with regards to useful or informative contributions.
+Content moderation is the method the site provider or webmaster chooses to sort contributions which are irrelevant, obscene, illegal or insulting with regards to useful or informative contributions and here comes the importance of content moderation services.

 Various types of Internet sites permit user input, such as Internet forums, blogs, social networking sites and news sites powered by scripts such as phpBB, a Wiki, or PHP-Nuke.
 Depending on the site’s content and intended audience, the host site will decide what kinds of user comments are appropriate and then delegate the responsibility of sifting through site contents to moderators.
 These moderators will attempt to eliminate trolling, spamming, or flaming, although this varies widely from site to site.